dbanty/dylananthony.com/_posts/fastapi-rust-2-research.md

 2. _"MUST automatically produce an OpenAPI v3 document from the Rust code and comments."_ Sadly, no. We'll get v2 for free but have to write our own v3 variant.
 3. _"MUST be easily deployable on AWS Lambda using some infrastructure as code tool (SAM, Serverless, etc.)."_ I _was_ able to find some examples and sample projects deploying actix-web to Lambda.
 It will still require some tinkering but I have a pretty solid foundation.
 So tentatively yes.
 4. _"MUST perform at least as fast as an equivalent FastAPI application for common CRUD tasks."_ Yes! [actix-web] is usually one of the top few entries [tech empower] benchmarks.
 Assuming [Paperclip] doesn't add a massive amount of overhead, it should be significantly faster than FastAPI.
-5. _"MUST interact with a relational database (MySQL or Postgres)."_.
-Yes again!
+5. _"MUST interact with a relational database (MySQL or Postgres)."_ Yes again!
 There are, in fact, several documented examples of using [sqlx] with [actix-web] which I've seen around the internet.
-6. _"MUST have a simple way to test endpoints, comparable to pytest with FastAPI."_.
-Yup!
+6. _"MUST have a simple way to test endpoints, comparable to pytest with FastAPI."_ Yup!
 7. _"MUST have great documentation."_ Yes!
 Both [actix-web] and [Paperclip] have quite good documentation.
 I would even put [actix-web] in the "great" category.
 8. _"MUST have stable, active maintenance."_ It sure seems like it!
 9. _"SHOULD have automatically hosted documentation which allows direct interaction with the API."_ Not yet, but work is actually in progress on this.